Shiga Highlands: Driving conditions

 During the winter season, the road leading to Shiga-kōgen is often wet and icy and roads into resorts are often covered with snow.
 The road is steep and rough, and flanked by larger dropoffs.
 Snow tires are mandatory, and four wheel drive is recommended.

 Convenience stores and groceries

 Shiga-kōgen does not have any supermarkets or major grocery stores.
 There are a few small convenience stores mostly located inside hotels including the Hotel Shiga Sunvalley.
-There are larger stores (part of a chain of convenience stores called "Yamakazi Store") inside Hotel Japan Shiga, Olympic Hotel and Villa Ichinose which has bread, other baked goods, sandwiches, cold beverages, beer, sake and other alcoholic beverages, chocolate, biscuits, ice-cream, band-aids and sports tape.
+There are larger stores (part of a chain of convenience stores called "Yamazaki Store") inside Hotel Japan Shiga, Olympic Hotel and Villa Ichinose which has bread, other baked goods, sandwiches, cold beverages, beer, sake and other alcoholic beverages, chocolate, biscuits, ice-cream, band-aids and sports tape.
 At the Yokoteyama area, there's Yamazaki Store inside Shiga Palace Hotel.
 It is also complete with the usual goods with the addition of stuff for daily necessities, personal hygiene, souvenir items, Shiga Kogen local beers, wine and sake and vending machines for beers, softdrinks and ice cream.